express-in-code-game/excode-design/README.md

 - what should happen when friend arrives
     - friend brings his laptop, we install him an editor
-    - we glone the code and start the game from code
+    - we clone the repo and start the game from code on his laptop and mine
-    - connect to my laptop and play a scenario, after which he concedes and proclaims this kind of games 'great' :)
+    - then connect and play a scenario, after which he concedes and proclaims this kind of games 'great' :)
-    - a scenario must be fun, yet dead simple, so that a person with no knowledge of the language could learn in 5 min how to play this scenario
+    - a scenario must be fun, yet dead simple, such that a person with no knowledge of the language could learn in 5 min how to play this scenario

 ## notes